So You Want to Learn How to Trade Options

 11. Stock Chart Analysis

-In order to be a good options trader, stock chart analysis skills should form a major component of your decision making process.
+In order to be a good options trader, some technical analysis skills should form a major component of your decision making process.
 Technical Analysis must become an art more than a science.